 2008: Passed one of the most significant mortgage lending regulations, requiring mortgage brokers to act in the best interest of borrowers.
 This law protects future borrowers, restores trust in the industry, and gives consumers the assurance that someone is looking out for their best interest as they make the biggest purchase of their lives.

 2008: Enacted recommendations from the governor’s homeownership security taskforce, which include prohibiting the abusive practice of “steering” mortgage borrowers into higher cost loans than what they qualify for, banning loans with negative amortization in which the principal balance increases every month, and limiting pre-payment penalties that trap borrowers in unaffordable loans.

 2008: Protected homeowners from ‘foreclosure rescue’ scams by regulating profit-seeking companies that offer to help homeowners at risk of losing their homes.
 Under this law these companies must disclose all information in a contract, including the possibility of homeowners losing their homes.

-2009: Passed Washington state’s first law to rein in payday lenders, offering a number of protections for payday loan borrowers.
+2009: Passed Washington state’s first law to rein in payday lenders, offering a number of important protections for payday loan borrowers.
 These protections interrupt the ‘cycle of debt’ by introducing an eight-loan cap per year and immediate access to a strong repayment plan.
-In 2010 alone, the law saved Washington consumers $122 million in fees.
+Since the law took effect in 2010, it has saved Washington consumers over $140 million in fees.
 At a time when poverty is on the rise, this law allows people to save money to meet their basic needs, instead of paying high interest rates to payday lenders.

 2009: Passed new rules to stop payday lenders from harassing customers.
 Lenders must limit the number of times they contact you to collect payment to no more than 3 times in a single week and they cannot threaten, intimidate, or embarrass you.